CMU-CREATE-Lab/video-labeling-tool/README.md

 curl -d 'user_token=your_user_token' -H 'Content-Type: application/x-www-form-urlencoded; charset=UTF-8' -X POST http://localhost:5000/api/v1/get_all_labels
 ```
 ### Get the statistics of labels
-Get the number of all videos (excluding the videos that were marked as "bad" data), the number of fully labeled videos (confirmed by multiple users), and the number of partially labeled videos.
+Get the number of all videos, the number of fully labeled videos (confirmed by multiple users), and the number of partially labeled videos.
+The statistics exclude the videos that were marked as "bad" data and gold standards.
 - Paths:
   - **/api/v1/get_label_statistics**
 - Available methods:
   - GET
 - Returned fields:
-  - "num_all_videos": number of all videos (excluding bad data)
+  - "num_all_videos": number of all videos (excluding bad data and gold standards)
-  - "num_fully_labeled": number of fully labeled videos
+  - "num_fully_labeled": number of fully labeled videos (excluding bad data and gold standards)
-  - "num_partially_labeled": number of partially labeled videos
+  - "num_partially_labeled": number of partially labeled videos (excluding bad data and gold standards)
 ```JavaScript
 // jQuery examples
 $.getJSON("http://localhost:5000/api/v1/get_label_statistics", function (data) {